NMSU-ISA/ISA/docs/src/numerical/components.md

 t = collect(0:1/fs:1)
 𝚿₀ = numComp( ψ₀(t), fs )
 ```
-## Evaluating a Numerical AM--FM Components
+## Evaluating a Numerical AM--FM Component
 Once an  **numerical AM--FM component** `𝚿₀` (`numComp`) is defined, it can be evaluated at
 a time instant $t_0$ (`Real`)
 ```@example